Pterocarpus indicus: Uses

 The tree is recommended as an ornamental tree for avenues and is sometimes planted in Puerto Rico as a shade and ornament.
 The tall, dome-shaped crown, with long, drooping branches is very attractive and the flowers are spectacular in areas with a dry season.
 It is very easily propagated from seed or large stem cuttings, but suffers from disease problems.
-It is widely planted as a roadside, park, and parking lot tree.
+It is widely planted as a roadside, park, and car park tree.

 In agroforestry, it maintains ecosystem fertility and soil stability.
-Narra is a leguminous plant that is capable of fixing nitrogen by forming endosymbiotic relationships with nitrogen-fixing bacteria that lives in its root nodules.
-Leguminous plants, such as narra, are responsible for transforming nitrogen into a usable form.
+It is a leguminous plant that is capable of fixing nitrogen by forming endosymbiotic relationships with nitrogen-fixing bacteria that lives in its root nodules.
+Nodulating leguminous plants, such as this, are able to transform atmospheric nitrogen into a plant-usable form.

-In the Philippines, a permit is required to cut the narra (cf. Tagalog and Cebuano nára, Maranao nara), but nevertheless the popular sturdy wood is widely used for construction and furniture projects.
+In the Philippines, a permit is required to cut the Narra tree (cf. Tagalog and Cebuano Nára, Maranao Nara), but nevertheless the popular sturdy wood is widely used for construction and furniture projects.

-In Singapore, the ease to propagate the tree made it a favourite for the urban planners in Singapore to plant new trees via monoculture in a campaign to transform the rapidly urbaning city into a green city in between 1969 and 1982.
-In the 1985, the 1,400 trees was killed and cut down in an "Angsana Wilt Disease".
-It was found that the fusarium oxysporum fungi species was the cause of the disease.
-The fungus was carried by ambrosia beetles boring into the trees.
+In Singapore, the ease to propagate the tree made it a favourite for the urban planners to plant new trees via monoculture in a campaign to transform the rapidly growing city into a "green" city between 1969 and 1982.
+In 1985, 1,400 trees died due to "Angsana Wilt Disease", and were cut down.
+It was found that the fungal species Fusarium oxysporum was the cause of the disease.
+The fungus was carried by wood-boring ambrosia beetles boring into the trees.
 The infection was eventually controlled by a combination of monitoring, removal of lightning-damaged trees, and replanting with identified disease-resistant varieties.

 Symbolism

-It is the national tree of the Philippines, as well as the provincial tree of Chonburi and Phuket in Thailand.
+It is the national tree of the Philippines, as well as the provincial tree of Chonburi and Phuket Provinces in Thailand.